 Category Capitalization Level Useful Life

 Equipment \$ 5,000 2-30

 Structures and Improvements 25,000 30-75

 Land Improvements 5,000 5-75

 Software 5,000, purchased software; 3-10

-50,000, internally generated software е
+50,000, internally generated sof tware

 Vehicles 5,000 2-25

-^{} Except for certain capital asset equipment which may have a shorter useful life.
+\ Except for certain capital asset equipment which may have a shorter useful life.

 The costs of normal maintenance and repairs are not capitalized.
 Betterments or major improvements that add to the value of the assets or materially extend the useful lives of the assets are capitalized and depreciated over the remaining useful lives of the related capital assets, if applicable.
 The cost and related accumulated depreciation from a retired or sold capital asset is removed from the respective accounts and any loss or gain is included in the results of operations.
+Donated capital assets are reported at their acquisition value.